Strategyproof and Proportionally Fair Facility Location

-Our approach contrasts with a number of facility location papers that attempt to obtain outcomes that achieve (or approximate) the egalitarian outcome, i.e., maximizing the utility of the worst off agent~\citep[see, e.g.,][]{PrTe13}.\footnote{The egalitarian approach also appears in more general collective choice problems~\citep[see, e.g.,][]{BoMo04,DaGe77,Hamm76}.} {\cite{Mull91a} notes that the egalitarian objective is sensitive to extreme locations and recommends distributional equality as an underlying principle for considering equality measures.
-When placing multiple facilities, several new concepts have been proposed for capturing proportional fairness concerns~\citep[see, e.g.,][]{BiDe00a,JKL20a}.
-However, these concepts are equivalent to weak Pareto optimality or unanimity when there is only one facility.} {For the single-facility problem, \citet{ZLC21a} recently examined the issue of welfare guarantees for groups of agents.
-Our approach and results are different in several ways.
-We consider the classic facility location problem whereas \citet{ZLC21a} overlay it with additional information that places agents in predetermined groups.
-Our fairness concepts capture proportional representation guarantees for endogenous groups of agents while their approach is focussed on optimal average or maximum cost of predetermined groups.
-When there are two groups on the two extreme ends, the objectives of \citet{ZLC21a} are aligned with the egalitarian objective rather than proportional fairness.
-Finally, unlike \citeauthor{ZLC21a}, our major focus is on axiomatic characterizations.
+Our approach contrasts with a number of facility location papers that attempt to obtain outcomes that achieve (or approximate) the egalitarian outcome, i.e., maximizing the utility of the worst off agent~\citep[see, e.g.,][]{PrTe13}. {\citet{Mull91a} notes that the egalitarian objective is sensitive to extreme locations and recommends distributional equality as an underlying principle for considering equality measures.
+When placing multiple facilities, several new concepts have been proposed for capturing proportionality-based fairness concerns~\citep[see, e.g.,][]{BiDe00a,JKL20a}.
+However, these concepts are equivalent to weak Pareto optimality or unanimity when there is only one facility.} For the single-facility problem, \citet*{ZLC22} recently examined the issue of welfare guarantees for groups of agents.
+Our approach and results differ in that we consider the classic facility location problem whereas \citeauthor{ZLC22} overlay it with additional information that places agents in predetermined groups.